-Visitors to the company’s website are greeted by a message noting its products are “intended for adult smokers.”
+Visitors to the company’s website have been greeted by a message noting its products are “intended for adult smokers.”
 Online customers must be 21 or older and the company says preventing the illegal sale of the products to youth is core to its mission.

 “This is dangerous and I think it’s concerning.
 Parents just need to be really clear to spell out the real risks — that these are likely delivering chemicals that are really bad for these kids,” she noted.

-A school district in Pennsylvania last month banned flash drives because they looked so much like the e-cigarettes.
-The concern was kids could “juul” in front of teachers without the adults realizing it.
+A school district in Pennsylvania banned flash drives last year because they looked so much like the e-cigarettes.
+The concern was kids could “Juul” in front of teachers without the adults realizing it.

 Levy told her 18-year-old daughter Emma that she couldn’t vape in the family’s house.
-She’s never seen Emma use the device and doesn’t think the girl will move on to regular cigarettes.
+She’d never seen Emma use the device and doesn’t think the girl will move on to regular cigarettes.

 “I do think she’ll quit,” Levy said.